Birkdale School: Buildings

-The Lower School (ages 11–12) are based in the Johnson building, Middle School (ages 13–15) in the Oakholme building and the Sixth Form (ages 16–18) in the Grayson building.

 Houses

 There is a House system employed at Birkdale Senior School, four in total, each named after old Head Masters.
 Each house consists of a House Master who is a member of faculty, a House Captain who is a member of sixth form, and a dozen House Prefects also from the sixth form, chosen by faculty.
 Their roles consist of holding house assemblies and organising house events.
 The heads of school, as well as the sixth form prefects, operate independently from the house prefects.

-The current Housemasters are Mr Michael Clarke (Asterley), Mr Christopher Rodgers (Griffiths), Mr Thomas Clark (Hall) and Mr Andrew Alsop (Heeley).

 The Prep School had a slightly different house system, with a house dedicated to J.G.
 Roberts, Head Master 1933 – 43, and one to the family of Sir John Osborn, Conservative MP for Sheffield Hallam 1959 – 1987, of Osborn House, the current site of the Preparatory School.
 Martin House is named after Cyril Martin, who gained the Military Cross in the First World War and the George Cross in the Second World War.
 Westbury House was the fourth house.
 As of September 2020, the Prep department has adopted the same Houses as the Senior School.

 The Birkdalian

 The Birkdalian has, since the mid-twentieth century, been the school magazine.
-Currently published once a year late in the Christmas term it provides an account of a year in the life of the school.
-Articles are written by staff and pupils and edited by a small group of staff and senior pupils.

 Administration

-The Head Master is Mr Peter Harris, who was previously the Principal of Ewell Castle School and taught Geography at Birkdale between 1998 and 2009.
-The previous Head Master was Dr Paul Owen, who is the current Head of Stockport Grammar School.
-The Deputy Head of Senior School is Mr Phillip King, who succeeded Mr Nicolas Pietrek (who is now the Head of Thorpe House School Trust).
-The Head of the Prep School is Mr Chris Burch.
+The headmaster is Ben Bowles.
+The previous headmaster was Peter Harris, who left at Easter 2025.